 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.

-There are no known ways to prevent all cases of hydrocephalus.
-In general:
+There are no current guidelines to prevent hydrocephalus.

 Hydrocephalus Foundation, Inc.